Shakir Hassan Al Said: Biography

 Al Said also wrote the manifesto for an art group he founded in 1971.
 After suffering from a spiritual crisis, the artist broke away from the Baghdad Modern Art group and formed the Al Bu'd al Wahad (or the One Dimension Group)", which was deeply infused with Al Said's theories about the place of art in nationalism.
 The objectives of the One Dimension Group were multi-dimensional and complex.
-At the most basic level, the group rejected two and three-two dimensional artwork in favor of a single "inner dimension".
-The group was an assemblage of all the artists Al-Said knew worked with Arabic Calligraphy, and as such the group focused on the exploration of different values of the Arabic script of graphic, plastic, linguistic, and symbolic works within modern art.
+At the most basic level, the group rejected two and three-dimensional artwork in favor of a single "inner dimension".
+The group was an assemblage of all the artists Al-Said knew who worked with Arabic Calligraphy, and as such the group focused on the exploration of different values of the Arabic script of graphic, plastic, linguistic, and symbolic works within modern art.

 In practice, a single inner dimension was difficult to manifest because most artworks are produced on two-dimensional surfaces.
 At a more profound level, "one dimension" refers to "eternity".
 Al Said explained: Despite only mounting only one exhibition,"The One-Dimension" group (in its creation and sustenance) was Shakir Hassan Al-Said's lasting contribution to contemporary art.

 "From a philosophical point of view, the One-Dimension is eternity, or an extension of the past to the time before the existence of pictorial surface; to the non-surface.
 Our consciousness of the world is a relative presence.
 It is our self-existence while our absence is our eternal presence."

-Al Said actively searched for relationships between time and space; and for a visual language that would connect Iraq's deep art traditions with modern art methods and materials.
+Al Said actively searched for relationships between time and space, and for a visual language that would connect Iraq's deep art traditions with modern art methods and materials.
 The incorporation of callij (calligraphy) letters into modern artworks was an important aspect of this.
 The letter became part of Al Said's transition from figurative art to abstract art.
 Arabic calligraphy was charged with intellectual and esoteric Sufi meaning, in that it was an explicit reference to a medieval theology where letters were seen as primordial signifiers and manipulators of the cosmos.

 This group was part of a broader Islamic art movement that emerged independently across North Africa and parts of Asia in the 1950s and known as the hurufiyah art movement.
 Hurufiyah refers to the attempt by artists to combine traditional art forms, notably calligraphy as a graphic element within a contemporary artwork.
 Hurufiyah artists rejected Western art concepts, and instead searched for a new visual languages that reflected their own culture and heritage.
 These artists successfully transformed calligraphy into a modern aesthetic, which was both contemporary and indigenous.